prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-2.markdown

 > "If you make a mistake and do not correct it, this is called a mistake." -Confucius

+Correcting & learning from mistakes is no more a mistake.
+But if we deny our fault in the mistake & don't learn from it, then it's the mistake.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>

 7.

 > "Distractions aren't the problem, lack of focus is." -Unknown

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>